Tiny BASIC: Deviations from the design

 As an alternative to tokenization, to save RAM, TBX, DTB, and MINOL truncated keywords: PR for PRINT, IN for INPUT, RET for RETURN.
 The full, traditional keywords were not accepted.
-In contrast, PATB allowed accepted traditional keywords but also allowed any keyword to be abbreviated to its minimal unique string, with a trailing period.
+In contrast, PATB accepted traditional keywords but also allowed any keyword to be abbreviated to its minimal unique string, with a trailing period.
 For instance, PRINT could be typed P., although PR. and other variations also worked.
 This system was retained in Level I BASIC for the TRS-80, which used PATB, and was also later found in Atari BASIC and the BASIC of various Sharp Pocket Computers.

 Dialects

 The most prominent dialects of Tiny BASIC were the original Design Note, Tiny BASIC Extended, Palo Alto Tiny BASIC, and 6800 Tiny BASIC.
 However, many other versions of Tiny BASIC existed.

 List of prominent dialects

 Tiny BASIC was first published in a newsletter offshoot of the People's Computer Company, a newsletter which became Dr. Dobb's Journal, a long-lived computing magazine.
 About ten versions were published in the magazine.